 When measuring video bitrates, it’s important to take into account that these measurements are for raw data and not for compressed files like AVI or MP4 which use compression algorithms to reduce the file size by removing redundant information from the file before encoding.

 Compression reduces a lot of detail from videos so when you try to play them back without decompressing them first, they may look blurry or pixelated.

 Video bitrate is measured by taking into account how many frames are taken every second and the size of each frame.
 The higher your video quality, the more images you’ll need to process for each second of video which will result in a higher bitrate.

-For example, 480p videos have an average video bitrate between 0.5 – 3 mbps whereas 1080p high definition videos can range from 8-20 mbps depending on their resolution and other factors such as colour depth.
+For example, 480p videos have an average video bitrate between 0.5 – 3 Mbps whereas 1080p high definition videos can range from 8-20 Mbps depending on their resolution and other factors such as color depth.